BCDevOps/platform-services/monitoring/sysdig/operator/readme.md

 ### Dashboard Template Creation Process
 1. Create a "template" dashboard that you like in Sysdig.
 Typically in the Platform Services team.
 2. Use the *sdc-cli* to get the json output of this
-3. Convert into jijna template and integrate into the ansible playbook as appropriate.
+3. Convert into jinja template and integrate into the ansible playbook as appropriate.

 # TODO
-- assign view? role to user without defnied role?
+- assign view? role to user without defined role?
 - add in protected teams in validation
 - validate that the user has access to the desired namespaces
 - test and validate that OIDC is the only option? not sure if this will invite regular sysdig users via email.